apprenticeharper/DeDRM_tools/ReadMe_Overview.txt

 ﻿Welcome to the tools!
 =====================

 This file is to give users a quick overview of what is available and how to get started.
-This document is part of the DeDRM Tools archive from Apprentice Harper's github repository: https://github.com/apprenticeharper/DeDRM_tools/
+This document is part of the DeDRM Tools archive from noDRM's github repository: https://github.com/noDRM/DeDRM_tools/

 This archive includes calibre plugins to remove DRM from: